dipi-unimore/bi-architecture-for-pqm-with-bdd-in-industrial-dt-environments/README.md

 - (i) representing the physical system structure, processes, and cause-effects relations, in both desired and undesired variants for an effective PQM improvement;
 - (ii) use depicted representation in conjunction with  Behavior-Driven Development (BDD) capabilities to highlight conditions of interest to effectively design the target a PQM information system with Digital Twins (DTs) functions.

+## The Concept of *Digital Twin*

+A Digital Twin (DT) is a digital counterpart of a physical asset that exists in the real world.
+Within the IoT landscape, DTs have emerged as digital entities continuously updated with real-time data from their physical counterparts, thereby supporting their management and enhancing their performance.

+In cyber-physical environments, and particularly in industrial contexts, DTs are becoming a cornerstone technology.
+They help to break down traditional data silos, enable collaboration across systems, improve data extraction, standardization, and processing, and introduce new layers of intelligence.

+Thanks to their abstraction capability—namely, the ability to represent any physical asset regardless of its underlying details—DTs serve as a homogenizing layer that strengthens the interaction between upper-level digital applications and physical systems.
+Furthermore, their ability to augment the properties and functionalities of their physical counterparts is a defining feature, opening new opportunities to enhance system visibility and overall intelligence.

+In this scenario, the role of Industrial Digital Twins is well defined: they operate as a dynamic extension of the physical system, enabling horizontal integration across heterogeneous assets and fostering vertical collaboration with advanced digital tools.

 ## Running Example

 The physical system of reference used to test the methdology is depicted in the following image.
 It is composed by 2 conveyors, with a *Robot-Vacuum Gripper* transfering material from the first to the second.
 The whole system is driven by industry-grade hardware.